AlexisHyt/aze-new-tab/README.md

 - Add shortcuts to your favorite webpages
 - Add a RSS feed to stay connected
 - Search through the web with your best search engine
-- Export and Import presets (or themes) and share them with your friends
+- Export and Import presets and share them with your friends

 Inside the popup, you can customize:
 - The background (jpg, png, or gif)
 - The search engine
+- RSS Feed
 - The font (In "Family Name:", set the font name from **fonts.google.com**
-- RSS Feed
 - Colors (globally everything)
 - A few other things